cncf/toc/operations/dd-toc-guide.md

 ### Reapplication

 In the event a project was not ready to move levels after the due diligence was completed and the project has reapplied through an issue, the previous or new TOC member(s) assigned will initiate a new Due Diligence based on the previous one.
-The TOC should refresh the prior evaluations with corresponding dates to show changes and improvements and ammend the evaluation statements accordingly.
+The TOC should refresh the prior evaluations with corresponding dates to show changes and improvements and amend the evaluation statements accordingly.

 ## Public Comment Period